joew63/grid-pathfinder/README.md

 This is a static site with no build step or dependencies.
 Easiest option: just open `index.html` directly in a browser (double-click it, or right-click → Open With).

-If you'd rather serve it locally (e.g. to avoid any module/CORS quirks some browsers apply to `file://` pages), that works too:
+If you'd rather serve it locally, that works too:

 ```bash
 npx serve .